JohnCoates/Aerial/Readme.md

 ## Installation

+Aerial now includes an auto-update mechanism using the [Sparkle open-source project](https://github.com/sparkle-project/Sparkle).
+You will need to download it manually the first time :

 1. Quit **System Preferences**.
 2. [Download the latest release of Aerial.saver.zip](https://github.com/JohnCoates/Aerial/releases/latest).
 Alternatively, you can try the latest beta version [following this link](https://github.com/JohnCoates/Aerial/releases).
 3. Unzip the downloaded file (if you use Safari, it should already be done for you).